 Auth0 recommends using refresh token rotation which provides a secure method for using refresh tokens in SPAs while providing end-users with seamless access to resources without the disruption in UX caused by browser privacy technology like ITP.

 Auth0’s former guidance was to use the Authorization Code Flow with Proof Key for Code Exchange (PKCE) in conjunction with Silent Authentication in SPAs.
-This is more secure solution than the Implicit Flow but not as secure as the Authorization Code Flow with Proof Key for Code Exchange (PKCE) with refresh token rotation.
+This is a more secure solution than the Implicit Flow but not as secure as the Authorization Code Flow with Proof Key for Code Exchange (PKCE) with refresh token rotation.
 If you want a more detailed explanation about the challenges of using the Implicit Flow in SPAs, please read this blog article OAuth2 Implicit Grant and SPA.

 For native/mobile apps